 “Sharing problems and discussing approaches and potential solutions with the rest of the Board is an extremely productive process.”

 Jason’s business faced exciting strategic opportunities but, as if often the way, not everything could be done all at once

-“We have made significant progress with the help of the Entrepreneur Board these last months, with some important decisions being made.”
+“We have made significant progress with the help of the this founder community these last months, with some important decisions being made.”